AndreiChertkov/teneva/workflow.md

 ## How to add a new function

-1. Choose the most suitable module
+1. Choose the most suitable module from `teneva` folder

 2. Choose the name for function in lowercase